Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Facial reduction for the symmetry reduced program

 \subsection{Singularity degree}

 The \emph{singularity degree} defined for the \emph{semidefinite} feasibility problem $\PP_F$~\cref{eq:feasprob}, and denoted by $\sd(\PP_F)$, is the minimum number of steps with a nonzero exposing vector, for the \FR algorithm to terminate with the minimal face.
 For $\PP_\SDP$ this means we terminate with a strictly feasible problem.
-Singularity degree was introduced for $\PP_\SDP$ in~\cite{S98lmi} to show that \SDP feasibility problems always admit a \emph{H\"older error bound},\footnote{Our definition of singularity degree does not coincide with the definition from \cite{S98lmi} when $\PP_F=\{0\}$.
-In this case our definition gives $\sd(\PP_F)\geq 1$, while Sturm defines $\sd(\PP_F)=0$.} see also~\cite{SWW:17} for lower bound results.
-Let $d=\sd(\PP_F)$, $\LL = \{X \,|\, \A(X) = b \}$, $U\subset \Sn$ be compact, $c>0$, and $\dist$ denote the norm-distance to a set.
-Then~\cite{S98lmi} Remarkably, this result is independent of $m,n$ and the rank of the matrices in $\FF_X$.
+Singularity degree was introduced for $\PP_\SDP$ in~\cite{S98lmi} to show that \SDP feasibility problems always admit a \emph{H\"older error bound},\footnote{ Our definition of singularity degree does not coincide with the definition from~\cite{S98lmi} when $\PP_F=\{0\}$.
+In this case our definition gives $\sd(\PP_F)\geq 1$, while Sturm defines $\sd(\PP_F)=0$.
+See also~\cite{MR3845279} for discussions on the definition; and see~\cite{SWW:17} for lower bound results.} more precisely, let $d=\sd(\PP_F)$, $\LL = \{X \,|\, \A(X) = b \}$, $U\subset \Sn$ be compact.
+Let $\dist$ denote the norm-distance to a set.
+Then it is shown in~\cite{S98lmi} that there exists $c>0$ such that Remarkably, the exponent $2^{-d}$ is independent of $m,n$ and the rank of the matrices in $\FF_X$.
 It strongly indicates the importance of \FR for \SDPp, especially when obtaining approximate solutions with splitting type methods.
-This is illustrated by our numerical results, see~\Cref{table:QueenRez} below, where the \LB for \ADMM is dramatically better than that for \IPMp.
+This is illustrated by our numerical results, see~\Cref{table:QueenRez} below, where lower bounds obtained by \ADMM are dramatically better than those for \IPMp.

-In this section, we show that the singularity degree of a symmetry reduced program is less than or equal to the singularity degree of the original problem, see~\Cref{thm:sdleq}.
+In this section, we show that the singularity degree of a symmetry reduced program is equal to the singularity degree of the original problem, see~\Cref{thm:sdleq}.
 Thus, we provide a heuristic indication that this error measure does not grow when applying \SRp.
 Of course, after completing \FRp, the singularity degree is optimal, $0$.